arhohuttunen/starter-academic/content/post/test-data-builders/index.md

 ## :white_check_mark: Summary

-Test data builders help to **hide syntax noise related to creating objects** and make the code easier to read.
-Test data builders also **make the code more descriptive and the tests less brittle**.
+Test data builders offer several benefits over constructing objects by hand.
+They help to **hide syntax noise related to creating objects**.
+They make the simple cases simple, and special cases are not much more complicated.
+Test data builders also **make the code easier to read** and are **resilient to changes in the object structure**.

-Passing builders as arguments to other builders allows for making the code more compact.
-Using factory methods to create the builders hides the noise of constructing the builder classes.

 We can also take advantage of the Lombok builders combined with the object mother pattern.
 While we lose a bit in the compactness, we **reduce a lot of the boilerplate code**.